 In 2020, the pandemic caused a flight to safety, but the dollar initially rallied.
 However, massive stimulus and ultra-low rates soon weakened the dollar.
 Gold hit an all-time high of $2,075 in August 2020 while the DXY fell to 89.

 By 2022, the Fed started hiking rates aggressively to fight inflation.
 The DXY soared to 114, its highest in 20 years.
-Gold corrected to around $1,618, but later recovered as recession fears and central bank buying kicked in.
+Gold corrected to around $1,618, but later recovered as recession fears and central bank buying kicked in — a reminder that the gold vs US dollar correlation can be overridden by powerful macro forces.

 Because the inverse correlation is generally reliable, many traders watch the Dollar Index to anticipate gold’s next move.
 When DXY makes a new high, gold often struggles.
 When DXY breaks down, gold tends to rally.